 Apply over-the-counter (OTC) hydrocortisone cream 1 to 2 times per day to the rash to relieve itching.
 Don't apply the steroid cream under the diaper.
 Each time before and after applying the cream, wash your hands with warm water and soap.

-Give your child OTC antihistamine medication to relieve itching.
+Give your child OTC antihistamine medicine to relieve itching.

 Apply a cool compress (such as a clean washcloth dipped in cool water) to the rash.